nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 *Used in methods* : ``confirmActivity()``, ``mint()``

 When re-staking is turned off, the number of locked tokens in sub-stakes does not change by itself.
-In case when re-staking parameter is on then all staking reward is locked as the part of each involved sub-stake (inside ``confirmActivity()`` and/or ``mint()``).
-Accordingly, each such sub-stake has increased locked amount (by reward) and the number of sub-stakes stays unchanged.
+However, when re-staking is enabled (default) then all staking rewards are re-locked as part of each relevant sub-stake (inside ``confirmActivity()`` and/or ``mint()``).
+Consequently, each such sub-stake has an increased locked amount (by reward) and the number of sub-stakes remains unchanged.

 **Example:**

-    A staker has few sub-stakes and calls ``mint()``:
+    A staker has few sub-stakes and calls ``mint()``.
+Assume that thus far the 1st and 2nd sub-stakes will produce 50 tokens and 20 tokens respectively in rewards:
 		- Before calling:
 			* 1st sub-stake = 400 tokens for 10 periods
 			* 2nd sub-stake = 200 tokens for 2 periods
 			* 3rd sub-stake = 100 tokens locked starting from the next period and locked for 5 periods
 			* 100 tokens in an unlocked state
-		- After calling, re-staking is disabled:
+		- After calling, if re-staking is disabled:
 			* 1st sub-stake = 400 tokens for 10 periods
 			* 2nd sub-stake = 200 tokens for 2 periods
 			* 3rd sub-stake = 100 tokens locked starting from the next period and locked for 5 periods
 			* 170 tokens in an unlocked state
-		- After calling, re-staking is enabled:
+		- After calling, if re-staking is enabled:
 			* 1st sub-stake = 450 tokens for 10 periods
 			* 2nd sub-stake = 220 tokens for 2 periods
 			* 3rd sub-stake = 100 tokens locked starting from the next period and locked for 5 periods